 This cream cheese frosting is my absolute favorite frosting ever!
-In my book, a good cream cheese frosting should be:

-- And thick enough to pipe
+- Consistency: thick enough to pipe.

 Ingredients you need:

 - Cream cheese – It’s important to use the “right” type of cream cheese for proper consistency.
-You need a brick-style, full fat, plain block of cream cheese for sturdy thick frosting.
+You need a brick-style, full-fat, plain block of cream cheese for sturdy thick frosting.

 - Butter – I recommend unsalted butter, so you can control the saltiness.
 If you need sturdier, more stable frosting, you may increase the butter amount up to 1.5 cups.
 That way you’ll get more like a cream cheese buttercream, which is still delicious.

-- Powdered sugar – Don’t be surprised by low amount of sugar in my recipe compared to the most recipes online.
+- Powdered sugar – Don’t be surprised by the low amount of sugar in my recipe compared to most recipes online.
 It’s no mistake, but you’ll still get the most delicious frosting, which is still plenty sweet!

 The “secret” to perfectly smooth frosting is softened cream cheese and butter.
 Cold cream cheese will yield lumpy frosting.